 Check out my practical photography packs.
 It's a simple, fun and entertaining way to learn and improve in photography, especially in the field!

 As Amazon Associates, we earn from qualifying purchases.
 It means that, all the links linking to camera gear in this post are redirecting to Amazon stores

 Let’s just start with the basics.
 What exactly is a wide-angle lens?
 A wide-angle lens is defined by its focal length that is less than 24mm on a full-format camera (24×36) and about 18mm (or shorter) on an APS-C body.
-As a reminder, there is a conversion ratio between the two main body types on DSLRs.
+As a reminder, there is a crop factor between the two main body types on DSLRs.
 This is an important point to consider when making your choice.
 I will discuss it further below.
 You’re going to say, what’s the point of having a short focal length like this?
 Well, it will firstly allow you to add more elements into your picture and obtain an impression of immensity of your scene (larger angle of view).

 It’s not for nothing that most landscape photographers take pictures with wide-angle lenses.
 The perspectives are “increased” with a wide angle compared to a standard 24-70mm lens.
 Wide-angle lenses also tend to “exaggerate/emphasize” perspectives and make it appear so that objects between different levels are really far apart.
 If you stand at the edge of a subject close to you, you will see it appear distorted and large compared to the rest of your image which gives you deeper effects.
 In some types of photography, it is clearly better to use a wide-angle lens to get a larger angle of view.
 Landscape photography is one of the main ones, but also architecture or photo reportage.

 Landscape and architectural photography, two domains where a wide-angle lens is very useful